bezmoradi/tutorials/go/map.md

 panic: assignment to entry in nil map
 ```

-In Go, maps are **not** automatically initialized, so you need to create the map using make or using a composite literal before you can use it.
+As maps are **not** automatically initialized, so you need to create the map using make or using a composite literal before you can use it.
 In other words, the above way of creating maps is completely wrong.

 ## How to Use the `make()` Function to Make Maps